Mike Maynard from NapierB2B shares how you can find the right audience.

-Mike: That's a great question to start off with Josh.
-It's hugely challenging to reach people at home.
-Our clients who we work with tend to sell to big business, and almost all of the people they wanted to reach sat in an office and they could send salespeople to meet them.
-Now obviously, COVID has completely changed that.
-Even if people are working in the office, you still can't get salespeople out there to meet them.
-So what you need to do is understand what sort of media and what sort of information people are consuming at home and how that's changed from when they're in the office.
+Mike: COVID has completely changed the way people do business.
+Now it’s challenging to reach people at home.
+Even when people were working in the office, you still can’t get salespeople out there to meet them right away.
+So what you need to do is understand what sort of media and what sort of information people are consuming at home and how that’s changed from when they’re in the office.

-So it comes down to being in their social feeds, being in their news feeds and creating a strategy to be able to track down the decision-maker in the business?
+It comes down to being in their social media feeds or news feeds and creating a strategy to be able to track down the decision-maker in the business.

-Mike: We're seeing clients have success with different tactics.
-I think one of the things that's really clear, is that different audiences, different sorts of people you want to reach with your marketing, are actually going to prefer different channels.
-So absolutely social, for sure, is bigger.
-You look at all the stats activity, and social media is way up.
-Now, people are working from home, but equally don't rule out things—for example, the good old email newsletter.
-Great newsletters can actually be very valuable today, particularly in some industries where perhaps people aren't receiving the trade magazines they might have been reading in the past.
+Mike: Your audience, the people people you want to reach with your marketing, prefer different channels.
+If you look at all the stats activity, social media is way up but don’t rule out things like the good old email newsletter.
+Great newsletters can actually be very valuable today, particularly in some industries where people aren’t receiving the trade magazines they might have been reading in the past.

 Battling Against the Noise

-With social media, do you think the amount of noise is becoming a problem, or the message getting washed out?
+With social media, do you think the amount of noise is becoming a problem that the message is getting washed out?

-If you don't stand out and you don't add value, then people are not going to listen to you.
+Some of the paid channels have become slightly less competitive.
+But it’s not about whether everything has gotten noisier or everything has gotten more difficult.
+If you don’t stand out and you don’t add value, people are not going to listen to you.

-So I would forget about the competition and how much noise or not there isn't anyone channel and work out how you can create content and information that's actually going to be of interest to the people you want to influence.
+So forget about the competition and how much noise or not there is.
+Work out how you can create content and information that’s actually going to be of interest to the people you want to influence.

 Focus on Your Target Market

-It comes down to making sure that you understand your target market, making sure that you've profiled your ideal client.
+Make sure that you understand your target market and that you’ve profiled your ideal client.

-Mike: Absolutely.
-So we're all about focus.
-I think today, it's not just about having your ideal client, but it's also understanding the individuals within that client.
-For example, let's say you're looking to market an IT services company.
-You might want to talk to somebody who's the IT director, IT manager, but you also want to reach the CEO of the company, and potentially even the finance director or the guy in charge of the money.
-All three of those people will have very different thoughts about what they want from an IT services company.
-So what you need to do is not just tailor your message for your ideal company, but also tailor the messages for each of those three people within it to make sure that they hear information that addresses their concerns, their worries, and makes them feel you're the right business for them.
+Mike: Today, it’s not just about having your ideal client.
+It’s also understanding the individuals within that client.
+For example, if you’re looking to market IT support services, you might want to talk to the IT director or the IT manager.
+But you’ll also want to reach the CEO of the company and even the finance director or CFO.
+All of these people will have very different thoughts about what they want from an IT support provider.

-That information could also vary depending on who you're talking to.
+That could also vary depending on who you’re talking to.
 It could be analytical information; it could be emotional information.
-Once you found out that you've got that, then it just comes down to the channels that you need to be able to talk to or find people on.
-There are lots of different places out there that you could be throwing your content up.
-Your target will probably be on LinkedIn and might have an Instagram account too, but, do you want to spread the message too thin, or do you want to focus?
+There are lots of different places where you could be throwing your content up but your target audience will probably be on LinkedIn and might have an Instagram account too, but should you spread the message too thin or should you focus?

 Mike: You absolutely want to focus.
-I think you need to find out what really works for you.
-One of the interesting things is you can't always predict that, and we have companies where one has fantastic results on social media, and the other will have email as their primary vehicle for reaching people.
-Both of them will be doing great, both clearly doing the right thing.
-Yet, it's different channels.
+Find out what really works for you.
+We have clients who have fantastic results on social media, and others have email as their primary channel for reaching people.

-- Building an approach that works for you, and also works for your customer
+• Building an approach that works for you and for your customers

 Current Trends in Online Marketing